Mechanical Object Workshop

-The daily schedule is intensive: students work eight hours from 9:30a.m. to 6 p.m., with morning sessions consisting of interactive lectures and afternoons for practical work.
-In the evenings, students visit puppeteers' studios, attend puppet theatre performances, and see the best of animated Czech puppet films.
+The daily schedule is intensive: students work eight hours from 9:30a.m. to 6 p.m., with morning lectures and practical work.
+In the evenings we offer for students visites of puppet theatre performances and animation films.

 Who is the course designed for?

-It is an ideal opportunity for toy makers, woodcarvers, artists, theatre makers, and teachers, who want to learn the craft of mechanical objects.
+It is an ideal opportunity for toy makers, woodcarvers, artists, theatre makers and teachers to learn and practise the craft of mechanical objects and create one.

-Students will be selected on the basis of their experience and all applicants should send photos or their work with the application.
-There will be maximum 8 students.
+Students will be selected on the basis of their experience and all applicants should send photos of their work with the application.
+There will be maximum 7 students.

 The price is 20,000 Czech Crowns (approx 831 USD, 730 Euro) for actual exchange rate see here.

 Price includes all materials, local transportation costs, tickets to performances.
 To confirm place in the workshop, applicants must send a deposit (details will be sent upon acceptance).

 The fee does NOT include accommodations during the workshop.

 Accommodations with shared bathroom facilities can be arranged for participants in Pension Jana, a comfortable, clean hostel located in a residential area a five minute walk from the workshop.
 The price is 400 Czech crowns (approx. 15 Euro/18 USD per night) for a double room, 600 Czech crowns (approx. 24 Euro/ 28 USD) for a single room (includes breakfast), or 380 Cz crowns for a triple room.
 For more informaton, go to the Pension Jana web site: www.dhotels.cz.